 In spite the fact that there are many types of essays, varying in length, purpose, and format, they all have a common denominator: following a premeditated structure.

 Structure lets us present our ideas in a clearer way; without it, the reader might lose sight of the point we are trying to make.
 Having a structure is like having steps which lead into different rooms where our ideas and the points we are trying to make, are presented.
-Without these steps, we wouldn’t be able to reach the rooms, and without the rooms, all of the concepts would be piled up together in a mash of material.
+Without these steps, we wouldn’t be able to reach the rooms, and without the rooms, all of the concepts would be piled up together in a mass of material.

 An expository essay is the commonest and the most basic of essays.
 This kind of work requires the writer to explore an idea, assess affirmations, move further with the idea and present an argument supporting that idea in a brief and comprehensive manner.